FirySnehasis/Quant-Winter-Camp-Assignment-2/README.md

 Please find attached Assignment 2.

-The CSV to be used in problem 1 and 2 is daily_data.csv which was shared in the previous assignmemt also.
+The CSV to be used in problem 1 and 2 is daily_data.csv which was shared in the previous assignment also.

 Instructions: